 Woolly Adventures NI (NI)

 Zwartbles Ireland (Leinster)

 Noteable Non-woolly Suppliers…

-I’ll do another post in a week or two about FibreShare and how I curated a ‘Taste of My Island’ package, so having this list separate will make it easier to refer to in the future.
+I also wrote about my FibreShare and how I curated a ‘Taste of My Island’ package, so having this list separate will make it easier to refer to in the future.
 What taste of Ireland would you say is a MUST in any care package?